ForTest9999/ForTest/README.md

 The three libraries listed above should be installed for testing the model.

 ## Download model
-The trained model FCFAN.npz in the paper can be downloaded from this url: https://www.dropbox.com/s/5kxh43cz5xetlzv/FCFAN.npz?dl=0 To test the proposed method, you should download this trained model and put it in the current folder.
+The trained model FCFAN.npz in the paper can be downloaded from: https://www.dropbox.com/s/5kxh43cz5xetlzv/FCFAN.npz?dl=0 To test the proposed method, you should download this trained model and put it in the current folder.

 ## Download prepared testing datasets
 To test the proposed method, you should download the following datasets and put them in the ./data folder.
-The prepared testing data set common set of 300w public set in the paper can be downloaded from this url: https://www.dropbox.com/s/p2cp3ikxkxjdxpd/commonSet.npz?dl=0
+The prepared testing data set common set of 300w public set in the paper can be downloaded from: https://www.dropbox.com/s/p2cp3ikxkxjdxpd/commonSet.npz?dl=0

-The prepared testing data set challenging set of 300w public set in the paper can be downloaded from this url: https://www.dropbox.com/s/te3klvdj2wz7g2p/challengingSet.npz?dl=0
+The prepared testing data set challenging set of 300w public set in the paper can be downloaded from: https://www.dropbox.com/s/te3klvdj2wz7g2p/challengingSet.npz?dl=0

-The prepared testing data set 300w private set in the paper can be downloaded from this url: https://www.dropbox.com/s/l40qmucaiskxt7n/w300Set.npz?dl=0
+The prepared testing data set 300w private set in the paper can be downloaded from: https://www.dropbox.com/s/l40qmucaiskxt7n/w300Set.npz?dl=0

 ## Download original datasets (optional)
-If you want to prepare testing data by yourself, you could download 300W, LFPW, HELEN, AFW and IBUG datasets form this url: https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/ then unzip and put them in ./data/images/ folder.
+If you want to prepare testing data by yourself, you could download 300W, LFPW, HELEN, AFW and IBUG datasets form: https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/ then unzip and put them in ./data/images/ folder.